Getting Started With GitHub

 Welcome to SonarCloud

 Once you have successfully logged in, you will see the SonarCloud welcome screen.
-Click on Import projects from GitHub.
+Select Analyze your first projects > Import an organization from GitHub.

 Set up your organization

 After selecting Analyze new project, you will be presented with a step-by-step tutorial to install the Sonarcloud application on GitHub.
 This allows SonarCloud to access your GitHub organization or personal account.
 You can select specific repositories to be connected to SonarCloud or just select all and can always change this setting later.

 SonarCloud is set up to mirror the way that code is organized in GitHub (and other repository providers):